 Since childhood, I have been an observer and a seeker.
 I watch.
 I ask.
 I take note.
 I write.
 In fiction or non-fiction, I document Truth as tale or dispatch.
 I process into story the lives and events found along my path as a daughter of the Motor City, a student of history and the matriarch of four young men.

-Knowing that curiosity is instinctive as a child but chosen as an adult, I choose curiosity.
-It leads to a beauty quest based in a faith that beauty quietly and persistently lives everywhere – pervasive in nature and also nestled deep in the overlooked or hard-to-look-at places of trouble, failure and sorrow.
-Beauty rests still to be discovered by faith, lifted by hope and set in story with love.
+Knowing that curiosity is instinctive as a child but chosen as an adult, I choose curiosity, which leads to a quest based in a faith that Truth persistently survives – pervasive in nature and also nestled deep and quiet in the overlooked or hard-to-look-at places of trouble, failure, and sorrow.
+Little-known persons and events rest ready to be discovered by faith, lifted by hope, and set in story.